 In the Spotlight

-A big problem with traumatic brain injury, or TBI, is that it can hide in plain sight.
-You can talk, walk, and look normal.
-But TBI may impact your ability to function.
+A traumatic brain injury, or TBI, can hide in plain sight.
+You may talk, walk, and look normal, but a TBI may impact your ability to function.
 Although most TBIs are not life-threatening, they may still have long-lasting effects.
 Symptoms of a TBI can include headaches, sleep changes, difficulty learning and remembering, trouble paying attention, dizziness, lack of coordination, and vision changes.

 Most symptoms from TBI resolve over time.
 If you have persistent symptoms since your trauma, you should discuss this with your doctor at your next visit.
 Here are a few questions you can ask if you have ongoing symptoms: